 There are tons of different dental insurance and dental savings plans available.
 In my research, the most popular dental insurance plans are Delta Dental, Cigna, and Humana.

-Below is a breakdown of these three plans, savings programs, most frequently asked questions, and ideas to determine if you really need dental insurance.
+Below is a breakdown of these fifteen plans, savings programs, most frequently asked questions, and ideas to determine if you really need dental insurance.

 1. Delta Dental